Cracked Pot Meditations – Tuesday is the Only Day One Can Live in the Moment

 This day has to be a few things:

 2. Fun – Saturday needs to be filled with fun.
-After the productivity sesh, the goal is to have a perfect unforgettable experience.
+After the productivity sesh, the goal is to have a perfect, unforgettable experience.

-3. Relaxing – the week at work has been stressful trying to get to this day, so it needs to be relaxing.
+3. Relaxing – the week at work has been stressful, trying to get to this day, so it needs to be relaxing.
 After productivity and fun, nothing needs to happen.

 4. Balance – if there is too much productivity, then Monday will suck extra hard because you didn’t get to relax.
-Too much fun and the laundry didn’t get done, and too much relaxation leads to a hopeless depresseion that only the sweet release of death can fix.
+Too much fun and the laundry didn’t get done, and too much relaxation leads to a hopeless depression that only the sweet release of death can fix.

 Sunday